tsbohc/.garden/readme.md

 ## hori-hori

-A tiny dotfiles templating and management framework written in pure bash in `100 sloc`:
+A personal dotfiles templating and management framework written in a hundred lines of bash.

 - Toml-inspired configuration language
 - Logicless recursive templating